 - Data for fraud prevention and for promoting the safety of the application: we process personal data to detect and prevent fraud and other criminal offences.
 We do that to protect the security of our customers and of our platform.
 We may use scoring methods to assess and manage risks.

 - Data we use to communicate with you: we use your personal information to communicate with you about our services in various ways (for example by phone, email, chat).
 When you contact us, we can use the information stored in your account to answer your questions or complaints.
 We may also record telephone conversations with you.

-- Data to improve our services and platform: we may process your personal data to analyse performance and increase functionality, to fix errors, and to develop the usability and overall quality of our platform.
+- Data to improve our services and platform: we may process your personal data to analyse performance and increase functionality, to investigate customer satisfaction, to fix errors, and to develop the usability and overall quality of our platform.

 - Data for marketing activities: We use information about your behaviour in the app to recommend features, products and services that may be of your interest.
 We may do this through push notifications.
 We also use your information to identify your preferences and provide a personalised experience.
 For this purpose we will process your account information (email, username and notification settings) but also some basic non-identifiable information contained on your device (country, language, time zone, operating system, App version, and device ID).
 We will only use your data for this purpose with your permission.

 - Data used for purposes for which you give us your consent: We may also ask for your permission to process certain personal data for a specific purpose.
 You will always be notified in these cases.

 - We use third parties in regard to IT-services such as hosting services or IT development services